albapepper/Scoracle/README.md

 ## 🗂 Frontend Data Layer

-* React Query caches lean summaries keyed by `[entity, id, sport]`.
+- React Query caches lean summaries keyed by `[entity, id, sport]`.
-* `EntityCacheContext` stores lightweight summaries (player/team) seeded from Mentions → Stats navigation to eliminate initial spinner.
+- `EntityCacheContext` stores lightweight summaries (player/team) seeded from Mentions → Stats navigation to eliminate initial spinner.

+## 🔍 Autocomplete (Frontend)

+Autocomplete now runs entirely in the browser using IndexedDB data seeded from `/api/v1/{sport}/bootstrap` (or the bundled JSON files inside `frontend/public/data`).
+The deprecated `/api/v1/{sport}/autocomplete/{entity_type}` endpoint has been removed.
+If you need to refresh the bundled data, regenerate the JSON snapshots and redeploy; the frontend will automatically sync IndexedDB on first load for each sport.

 ## 🔄 Navigation Flow